Kar1stan/InForceAQACypressTask/README.md

-# Cypress.io Telnyx test
+# InForceAQACypressTask

 ***
-This project is testing telnyx.com site,using Cypress Page Object Model consists of 10 test cases.
+This project is testing site for https://www.saucedemo.com/,using Cypress Page Object Model.

 ## 💻 Topics